 Paid to Blog was dreamt up by a freelance writer who experienced success and wanted to share the love.
 For $30 a month you can subscribe to a curated list of writing jobs.
 This even includes writing gigs for their site as well.

 For more technical writers, Due accepts guest post contributions on the topics of blockchain, invoicing, payments, banking and business advice.
 The editorial guidelines are very strict so new writers may find it difficult to be accepted.

 One of the great perks of posting on due is the sheer size of the audience you can reach which can be a boon for any writer.

-PubLoft only accepts the best writers onto its platform to write for their high-paying clients and pride themselves on helping writers spend more time on their craft than struggling to find clients.
+PubLoft is a more exclusive job website for writers.
+As such, it only accepts the best writers onto its platform to work for their high-paying clients and pride themselves on helping writers spend more time on their craft than struggling to find clients.

 They have bi-weekly payouts and editor support for their writers.
 What’s more, the longer you stay with them, the more you earn overall.

 Contently is more like an agency than a simple job searching platform.
 You can sign up and create a free portfolio and search for writing work at the same time.

 I once tried being a freelance designer and soon learned it’s far harder than I expected it to be.
 Major kudos to you guys – I think I’ll stick to writing for the time being.
 If you’re in between clients or looking for a new long-term opportunity, take a look at the following job sites.

 99 Designs is a good way to build up your portfolio at the same time as looking for freelance design work.

 The way this website works is by clients posting a ‘contest’ which you then apply for by submitting your work.
 If your submission wins, you get paid.
 If it doesn’t, it’s another great piece of work to add to your portfolio.